mike-albano/co-channel-finder/README.md

 Usage: python cci_finder.py -h

 Pexpect script, used to get output and write it to a file.
-Reads the output of 'show ap arm state' and pull out the ap-name, cci neighbors & their SNR Also writes the output to cci-aps.csv
+Reads the output of 'show ap arm state' and pull out the ap-name, cci neighbors & their SNR.

+Also writes the output to cci-aps.csv.

 You can optionally have a gpg encrypted file in your home directoray named ".switchpass.gpg" that contains only 2 lines (user & password), to be used for credentials.
 Otherwise follow prompts.

 Examples